kramiv/JavaUdemy/README.md

 # JavaUdemy
+# pausing for some time on my 1 hour goal because of finals week
 "Java Programming Masterclass covering Java 11 &amp; 17" on Udemy.
 Course notes and exercises

 Goal: complete 1 hour of video material per day.